BDC Hamburger Icon

 Open row

-However, some businesses, like hotels, require nighttime shifts to cover 24/7 operations.
-Other businesses may have occasional pressing projects that require employees to work through the night.
-When employees typically work during the day but are scheduled for the night shift, extra pay can motivate them to accommodate these undesirable hours.
+That’s where night shift differential pay comes in.
+When employees typically work during the day but are scheduled for a late or overnight shift, extra pay can motivate them to accommodate these undesirable hours.

 What is night shift differential pay?

 Night shift differential pay applies to employees who don’t typically work night shifts.
-It’s not the same as “night pay,” which describes the wages you pay employees who usually work a second or third shift.
+It’s not the same as night pay, which is the wages you pay employees who usually work a second or third shift.
 For example, your overnight security guard, who always works 10 p.m. to 6 a.m., earns night pay.
 Your employee who typically works daytime hours — or first shift — but instead takes a later shift earns night differentials.

 FYIDid you know